Making a Complaint

-You can complain in person at our office, by phone, in writing or by email.
+You can do so in person at our office, by phone, in writing by letter or email.

-It is easier for us to resolve complaints if you make them quickly and directly to the service concerned.
+It is easier for us to resolve complaints if you make them quickly and directly to the department concerned.
 So please talk to a member of our staff working in the service you are complaining about.
-Then they can try to resolve any problems on the spot.
+They can try to resolve any problems on the spot.

 You need to tell us